SimpoLab/mailserver/README.md

 ## Postfix
 Postfix is both an MTA and an MDA.
 We'll set it up for sending and mail for the domain *domain.tld*.
 Of course, replace it with your own domain if/when following the guide.
+We'll also set up local users, i.e. each mail user is a system user.
+You can alternatively set up virtual users, i.e. mail users don't have a corresponding system user (though we'll not cover this method in this guide).

 ### Base configuration
 Postfix configuration is contained in the directory `/etc/postfix` and is mostly based on two files: `/etc/postfix/main.cf`, which contains configuration parameters; and `/etc/postfix/master.cf`, which contains the services (and their options) Postfix shall run.